guneyilmaz0/SkyBlockS/README.md

 > If you find a bug, please report it.
 > If you want to help me with the development of this plugin, you can do it by creating a pull request.

+> [!IMPORTANT]
+> In PNX you need to copy worlds from resources to the worlds folder.
 ---
 Commands
 ---